Fish oil and turmeric are popular supplements that bodybuilders and some athletes use for fighting muscle soreness and improving exercise performance.

 They slow down the blot-clot forming process, therefore increasing the risk of bleeding.

-Also, researchers in one study in Australia have shown that combining these two do not make it more effective.
+Also, a 2020 study from ScienceDirect has shown that combining these two do not make it more effective [7].
 Investigations with the combined effect of these two in humans are very limited.

 Reference: